We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Plug it back in at the mains

 - Turn it back on using the power button

 After restarting your TV, try to perform an automatic channel search.
-If the TV is not successful, move on to the next fix in this article.
+If the TV can’t find your channels, move on to the next fix.